addauk/addauk.github.io/README.md

 # projects
-My progress through codecademy projects
+My progress through codecademy projects and other general practice